 Assistantships for Ph.D. students fall into two categories: Research Assistantship (RA) and Teaching Assistantship (TA).
-Research assistantships are funded by a student's faculty adviser (or by another faculty member who has extra funds available); teaching assistantships are provided by the College.
+In general, research assistantships are funded by a student's faculty adviser (or by another faculty member who has extra funds available); teaching assistantships are provided by the College.